lollcat/fab-jax/README.md

 ```shell
 python experiments/gmm_v0.py
 ```
-When running the above command, ensure that you are in the repo's root directory with the $PYTHONPATH$ set to the root directory (`export PYTHONPATH=$PWD`).
+When running the above command, ensure that you are in the repo's root directory with the PYTHONPATH environment variable set to the root directory (`export PYTHONPATH=$PWD`).